Intro

 1. Setup the test environment

 Due to the fact that the integration tests need additional tools and a more complex environment and due to the fact that the integration test are done using cram. you will need to crate an extra environment to run these tests.
-To simplify the setup of the integration testing we have setup a Nix Shell environment which you can start by using the following command if you have installed the Nix Shell.
+To simplify the setup of the integration testing we have set up a Nix Shell environment which you can start by using the following command if you have installed the Nix Shell.

 Attention: Currently it is still necessary to install the following tools in your host system.